ROCm/HIP/docs/how-to/performance_guidelines.rst

 whole.

 .. _memory optimization:
-Memory optimization
+Memory throughput optimization
 ===============================================================================
-The first step in maximizing memory throughput is to minimize low-bandwidth data transfers.
-This involves reducing data transfers between the host and the device, as these have lower bandwidth than transfers between global memory and the device.
+The first step in maximizing memory throughput is to minimize low-bandwidth data transfers data transfers between the host and the device.

-Additionally, data transfers between global memory and the device should be minimized by maximizing the use of on-chip memory: shared memory and caches.
+Additionally loads from and stores to global memory should be minimized by maximizing the use of on-chip memory: shared memory and caches.
 Shared memory acts as a user-managed cache, where the application explicitly allocates and accesses it.
 A common programming pattern is to stage data from device memory into shared memory.
-This involves each thread of a block loading data from device memory to shared memory, synchronizing with all other threads of the block, processing the data in shared memory, synchronizing again if necessary, and writing the results back to device global memory.
+This involves each thread of a block loading data from device memory to shared memory, synchronizing with all other threads of the block, processing the data which is stored in shared memory, synchronizing again if necessary, and writing the results back to device global memory.

 For some applications, a traditional hardware-managed cache is more appropriate to exploit data locality.
-On devices of certain compute capabilities, the same on-chip memory is used for both L1 and shared memory, and the amount dedicated to each is configurable for each kernel call.

-Finally, the throughput of memory accesses by a kernel can vary significantly depending on the access pattern for each type of memory.
+Finally, the throughput of memory accesses by a kernel can vary significantly depending on the access pattern.
 Therefore, the next step in maximizing memory throughput is to organize memory accesses as optimally as possible.
 This is especially important for global memory accesses, as global memory bandwidth is low compared to available on-chip bandwidths and arithmetic instruction throughput.
 Thus, non-optimal global memory accesses generally have a high impact on performance.

 Data Transfer
 -------------------------------------------------------------------------------